Logo What's After the Movie

 What is the name of Sara Crewe's father?

-Discover the awards and nominations received by A Little Princess.
-Explore the history of A Little Princess and its cast and crew.
+Discover all the awards and nominations received by A Little Princess, from Oscars to film festival honors.
+Learn how A Little Princess and its cast and crew have been recognized by critics and the industry alike.

 68th Academy Awards 1996